kriti-rai/trailista/README.md

 # TRAILISTA

-Trailista (*or Trail-lister*) is a React-based app that locates trails per the user's location input.
+Trailista (*or Trail-lister*) is a React-based app that locates trails per user's location input.
 It may also be used to explore popular hikes.

 Things you may want to cover: